Visitor Information – FAQ

 Trade Stand Exhibitors are major contributors to the show’s success; Agricultural shows are still significant business days and continue to offer a great shop window to the rural economy, we welcome companies large and small to continue their support of this event in the Scottish Agricultural Calendar.
 With over 100 trade stands each year ranging from agricultural dealerships, machinery, services and specialists, food, crafts, bespoke goods, clothing and gifts, equine and livestock products, there are just too many reasons to mention for you to attend our show.

-All of the above plus Sheep Shearing Demo by the ‘well known’ SHEEP GAME, Cammy Wilson, Owl Magic, music from Irvine Pipe Band, ‘TT AYR’ (Truck & Tractors), The Ayrshire Vintage Tractor & Machinery Club static display, The Scottish Old Skool Retro Car Club, Catering Facilities, Bar, Children's Bouncy Slide and Funfair rides makes Ayr County Show a great day out for the whole family.
+All of the above plus Sheep Shearing Demo by the ‘well known’ SHEEP GAME, Cammy Wilson, THE DINOSAUR INVASION, Owl Magic, music from Irvine Pipe Band, ‘TT AYR’ (Truck & Tractors), The Ayrshire Vintage Tractor & Machinery Club static display, The Scottish Old Skool Retro Car Club, Catering Facilities, Bar, Children's Bouncy Slide and Funfair rides makes Ayr County Show a great day out for the whole family.

 The event includes exhibition & competition of many types of animals, Trade Stands, Crafts, Vintage Tractor Display, Sticks & Crooks, SWI Competitions, Young Farmers Competitions.
 Family Entertainment, Music, Children's Marquee and TT Ayr' (Trucks & Tractor) Show.
 Food & Drink is very much part of the event creating the very important link 'Field to Fork'.
 The Ayrshire Agricultural Association are committed to keeping this event going forward with a good range of attractions throughout the show field whilst not losing the true agricultural roots of Ayr County Show.